Morganamilo/Steam-Discord-Bot/README.md

 Sometimes a bind may become broken.
 This can be caused by deleting a channel or removing a Steam friend while the bot is not running.

-To simply delete all the broken binds do `!fixbinds` To delete just one do `!ubind <channel name>` or `!ubind <Steam name>`.
+To simply delete all the broken binds do `!fixbinds`.
+To delete just one do `!ubind <channel name>` or `!ubind <Steam name>`.
 Alternatively re-friending that user will also fix the bind.

 ## Config